pts/pts-nasm-fullprog/README.txt

 pts-nasm-fullprog: libraries for writing full executable programs with NASM
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-pts-nasm-fullprog is a few %include files for NASM which makes it convenient to write full executables programs with NASM (rather feeding the object file output of NASM to the linker).
+pts-nasm-fullprog contains a few %include files for NASM for writing full executable programs directly (rather feeding the object file output of NASM to the linker).
 Thus NASM can be used without a linker.
-The libraries are optimized for size, they add only a few bytes of overhead.
+The libraries are optimized for size, they add only a few bytes of overhead, less than how much a generic linker would add.

 Supported architecture targets: